dolvui/Chess/README.md

 playble like the wood version ,

-need more collide check ,

-check if the king in check and see wich moves are legit
+check if the king in check and see wich moves are legal

-check about stalemate and check mate ,
+check about stalemate and checkmate ,

-add about pawns dynamique
+add about pawns promote

 add roc (O-O and O-O-O)

 after that it should nice for a bot!